 - What are they offering that you cant do yourself?
 (Imagine you were self publishing)

 You need to do due diligence here, this is a big deal.
 This is your book!

 - Can you find the names of the people behind the publishing house?

 - Can you talk to other authors that have been published by them?

 These are broad brushstrokes of the things you should be thinking about before signing your book away to an indie press.

-I have created a 20 question checklist you can download and use when you need to.
 I would also take the time to check out Writer Beware as part of your due diligence.